Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Is Myers’ Cocktail IV Therapy Right for You?
 Key Considerations

 While Myers’ Cocktail IV therapy is generally well-tolerated, it’s important to consider possible side effects.
 Some individuals may experience mild discomfort at the injection site, a warm sensation during the infusion and/or lightheadedness.
-Consulting a healthcare provider is recommended before receiving any IV therapy, especially for individuals with underlying health conditions.
+Be sure to consult a healthcare provider before receiving any IV therapy, especially if you have underlying health conditions.

 Always Consult Your Provider About Nutrient Support